swcarpentry/hg-novice/01-basics.md

 ![Different versions can be saved](fig/versions.svg)

-If there aren't conflicts, you can even try to play two sets of changes onto the same base document.
+If there are no conflicts, you can even try to play two sets of changes onto the same base document.

 ![Multiple versions can be merged](fig/merge.svg)